EventsNewsNovember 4, 2025

 For human rights defenders, these developments have given rise to both acute personal risk and a profound structural crisis that has undermined the legitimacy and disrupted the effectiveness of human rights protection mechanisms.
 Yet, there remains reason to be hopeful for human rights, as within this febrile climate, new and often disruptive forms of advocacy, strategic communication and collective mobilisation are emerging to protect human rights and dignity, the global civic space and the normative and numinous foundations of human rights law and culture.

-This virtual seminar, hosted on Zoom from 13:00 – 16:30 in the week of International Human Rights Day 2025, will bring together human rights lawyers, development practitioners and civil society actors to reflect on and share strategies for creative, innovative and unconventional forms of advocacy, communication and collective action that challenge repression and protect, defend and strengthen civic space.
-The session aims to facilitate the exchange of good practices and lived experiences, and to inspire cross-disciplinary dialogue and cross-cultural collaboration.
-Above all, BHRC and HRLA are committed to cultivating solidarity and a renewed sense of optimism about the transformative potential of human rights in this time of profound uncertainty.
+This virtual seminar, hosted on Zoom from 13:00 – 16:30 in the week of International Human Rights Day 2025, will bring together human rights lawyers, development practitioners and civil society actors to reflect on and share strategies for creative, digital, innovative and unconventional forms of advocacy, communication and collective action that challenge repression and protect, defend and strengthen civic space.
+The session aims to facilitate the exchange of good practices and lived experiences, to cultivate solidarity and inspire a renewed sense of optimism about the transformative potential of human rights in this time of profound uncertainty.

 This seminar is the third annual collaboration between BHRC and HRLA following hugely popular events convened in 2023 and 2024 on skills and values for human rights careers and practice (which each attracted leading legal and civil society practitioners as well as early career lawyers and students from the UK and internationally and close to 500 online participants).